 What is managed feature store?

-In our vision for managed feature store, we want to empower machine learning professionals to independently develop and productionize features.
-You provide a feature set specification, and then let the system handle serving, securing, and monitoring of the features.
-This frees you from the overhead of underlying feature engineering pipeline set-up and management.
+For managed feature store, we want machine learning professionals like you to independently develop and productionize features.
+You provide a feature set specification.
+The system handles serving, securing, and monitoring the features.
+This frees you from the underlying feature engineering pipeline set-up and management overhead.

-For more information on top level entities in feature store, including feature set specifications, see Understanding top-level entities in managed feature store.
+For more information about top level entities in feature store, including feature set specifications, visit Understanding top-level entities in managed feature store.

 What are features?